Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Related Works

 \subsection{Space Partitioning and Tree Models}

-Space partitioning is inherent in tree models, where linear and hard (compared to soft) partitioning is adopted.
+Space partitioning is inherent in tree models, where linear and hard (versus soft) partitioning is adopted.
 Many tree-based models have been proposed, most of which recursively partition the feature space in an axis-parallel way.
 Most notably, CART \cite{breiman2017classification} constructs the tree structure by greedily partitioning the data to decrease the sum of squared errors and uses constant-valued models within nodes.
-In recent years, some studies have contributed to upgrading the predictive performance of tree models and reducing computation costs.
+Afterwards, some studies contribute to upgrading the constant-valued models.
 For example, \cite{chaudhuri1994piecewise} proposed piecewise polynomial regression tree (SUPPORT) which recursively utilizes the estimated residuals’ signs to divide data into two parts.
 It determines the best split by conducting a statistical test.
-Finally, node-specific polynomial models were fitted within leaf nodes.
+Finally, a polynomial model is fitted within each leaf node.
 Segmented linear regression tree (SLRT) \cite{zheng2019partitioning} fits a linear model at each node and calculate the cumulative Kendall's $\tau$ rank correlation between covariates and estimated residuals to select the best partition.
 Piecewise polynomial or linear tree models are useful, but may not be attractive given the complexity, nonlinearity, and heterogeneity of large real-world datasets.

-When deep learning is extremely popular and has excellent expressive power, as far as we know, there were very few works that combine the tree models with neural networks such that node-specific networks are employed for leaf nodes.
+When deep learning is extremely popular and has excellent expressive power, as far as we know, there were few works that combine the tree models with neural networks such that node-specific networks are employed for leaf nodes.
+Existing works that try to combine the two worlds include \cite{kontschieder2015deep,humbird2018deep,yang2018deep,zhu2018learning,ke2019deepgbm,wan2020nbdt}.
+Most of them focused on specific tasks such as recommender systems \cite{zhu2018learning}, online predictions \cite{ke2019deepgbm}, and network initialization \cite{humbird2018deep}.
+In \cite{kontschieder2015deep,wan2020nbdt}, they combined the final linear layer of a neural network with a differentiable decision tree model, which is quite different with the angle of data heterogeneity and space partitioning in this paper.